-Principles of consolidation - The Condensed Consolidated Financial Statements include the accounts of the Company and its wholly owned subsidiaries.
+Principles of consolidation Consolidation - The Condensed Consolidated Financial Statements include the accounts of the Company and its wholly owned subsidiaries.
 Intercompany transactions and balances have been eliminated upon consolidation.
+The Company's fiscal year end is December 31 and, unless otherwise stated, all years and dates refer to the fiscal year.

-Use of Estimates - The preparation of the accompanying Condensed Consolidated Financial Statements in conformity with GAAP requires management to make informed estimates and judgments that affect the amounts reported in the Condensed Consolidated Financial Statements and accompanying notes.
-Estimates made by the Company include corporate expense allocation, useful lives of depreciable assets, revenue recognition associated with contracts recognized over time, capitalized interest, warranty reserves, share-based compensation, valuation of earnout liability, valuation of convertible note and valuation of stock warrants.
+Use of Estimates - The preparation of the accompanying Condensed Consolidated Financial Statements in conformity with GAAP requires management to make informed estimates and judgments assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting periods.
+Management continually evaluates the estimates used to prepare the Condensed Consolidated Financial Statements and accompanying notes.
+Estimates updates those estimates as necessary.
+In general, UHG's estimates are based on historical experience, on information from third party professionals, and other various assumptions that are believed to be reasonable under the facts and circumstances.
+Actual results could differ materially from those estimates made by the Company include corporate expense allocation, useful lives of depreciable assets, revenue recognition associated with contracts recognized over time, capitalized interest, warranty reserves, share-based compensation, valuation of earnout liability, valuation of convertible note and valuation of stock warrants.
 Due to inherent uncertainty involved in making estimates, actual results reported in future periods may differ from those estimates.

-Segment Information - The Company determines its chief operating decision maker ("CODM") based on the person responsible for making resource allocation decisions.
+Segment Information- The Company determines its chief operating decision maker ("CODM") based on the person responsible for making resource allocation decisions.
 Operating segments are components of the business for which the CODM regularly reviews discrete financial information.
 The Company manages its operations as a single segment for the purposes of assessing performance and making operating decisions.

 Inventories and Cost of Sales - The carrying value of inventory is stated at cost unless events and circumstances indicate the carrying value may not be recoverable.
-Inventory consists of developed lots, homes under construction, and finished homes.
+Inventory consists of land under development, developed lots, real estate inventories not owned, homes under construction, and finished homes.